 Mental Health and Psychosocial Support

 One of the biggest challenges facing victims of torture and those living in emergency contexts is the lack of accessible mental health care and psychosocial support services (MHPSS).
-This Implementation Science Collaborative (ISC) partners strengthen the evidence base related to MHPSS interventions for use in developing more effective policy and programs.
+We strengthen the evidence base related to MHPSS interventions for use in developing more effective policy and programs.

 Our Approach